-- The City of Los Altos, like many California cities, faces increasing expenditures to fulfill mandated obligations and community expectations associated with its Stormwater Program. - The Stormwater Program has historically been supported by the General Fund; however, the projected cost of these expenditures in a time of increasing demands on the City's General Fund warrants the consideration of a dedicated revenue stream. - Over the next 10-years, the Stormwater program could invest approximately \$7 million to improve or construct capital infrastructure.
-These investments, while scheduled in a prioritized manner, occur in an uneven pattern from year to year. - Over this 10-year period, the Stormwater Program is also projected to spend approximately \$13,000 annually (in 2015 values) on maintenance in problem spots in the system. - The City's system operation and maintenance and permit compliance costs are expected to be approximately \$470,000 on an annual basis (in 2015 values). - To minimize the financial burden on the community and smooth out the capital expenditures, debt financing is recommended for a portion of the capital program. - Fully funding the capital improvement program recommended by this Stormwater Master Plan over the next thirty years with a smooth, property-based revenue stream will require at least \$17.5 million in debt-financing. - To fund the annual problem-spot maintenance costs, cash reserves, capital program needs, and annual debt service payments requires an annual revenue stream ranging from approximately \$280,000 in Year One increasing to approximately \$920,000 by Year 10. - This annual revenue stream can be generated through an annual levy on properties ranging from an estimated \$22.93 per equivalent dwelling unit3 in Year One increasing to \$75.21 by Year 10. - While multiple levy/fee mechanisms are available to create a dedicated revenue stream from properties in the City, some form of direct property owner or voter approval of the fee will be required.
-The City will need to determine the political feasibility of this new funding source, in addition to preparing the formal justification and documentation of the selected levy/fee mechanism.
+- The City of Los Altos, like many California cities, faces increasing expenditures to fulfill mandated obligations and community expectations associated with its Stormwater Program. - The Stormwater Program has historically been supported by the General Fund; however, the projected cost of these expenditures in a time of increasing demands on the City's General Fund warrants the consideration of a dedicated revenue stream. - Over the next 10-years, the Stormwater program could invest approximately \$8.7 million to improve or construct capital infrastructure.
+These investments, while scheduled in a prioritized manner, occur in an uneven pattern from year to year. - Over this 10-year period, the Stormwater Program is also projected to spend approximately \$13,000 annually (in 2015 values) on maintenance in problem spots in the system. - The City's operation and maintenance and permit compliance costs are expected to be approximately \$470,000 on an annual basis (in 2015 values). - To minimize the financial burden on the community and smooth out the capital expenditures, debt financing is recommended for a portion of the capital program. - Fully funding the capital improvement program recommended by this Stormwater Master Plan over the next thirty years with a smooth, property-based revenue stream will require at least \$17.6 million in debt-financing. - To fund the annual problem-spot maintenance costs, cash reserves, capital program needs, and annual debt service payments requires an annual revenue stream ranging from approximately \$310,000 in Year One increasing to approximately \$1.2 million by Year 10.

+- This annual revenue stream can be generated through an annual levy on properties ranging from an estimated \$25.39 per equivalent dwelling unit3 in Year One increasing to \$102.41 by Year 10. - While multiple levy/fee mechanisms are available to create a dedicated revenue stream from properties in the City, some form of direct property owner or voter approval of the fee will be required.
+The City will need to determine the political feasibility of this new funding source, in addition to preparing the formal justification and documentation of the selected levy/fee mechanism. - Other minor revenue streams may also be developed which would reduce the annual levy on property owners.
+These might include fees for specific operational or regulatory tasks and/or mitigation fees from new development or redevelopment that impact the Stormwater infrastructure.